 CallHub offers all this and more!
 Try for free here.

-Without a formal ask, the contact may not understand what exactly you require them to do.
+This is your initial request.
+Without a formal ask, your potential donor may not understand what exactly you require them to do.
 They may feel like your ask will be too much for them, or they may volunteer an amount much smaller than you’d hoped.

 The purpose of a transition from introduction and engagement to a definitive, formal ask is two-fold: